 - (1) Options granted under the 1995 Plan in 1995 have generally been incentive stock options that were granted at fair market value and that generally vest over a four-year period so long as the individual is employed by the Company.
-Options expire ten years from the date of grant.
-(2) Of the shear subject to this entire.
-27, 722 are subject to the store subject to the store of the store subject to the store of grant. - (2) Of the shares subject to this option, 37,722 were exercisable at grant, and 75,444 will become exercisable at the earlier of the accomplishment of certain milestones or after five years from the date of grant.
+Options expire ten years from the date of grant. - (2) Of the shares subject to this option, 37,722 were exercisable at grant, and 75,444 will become exercisable at the earlier of the accomplishment of certain milestones or after five years from the date of grant.
 The option becomes exercisable with respect to the remaining 113,167 shares over four years from the grant date if there has been no Employment Termination.
 The option becomes exercisable in full upon an acquisition of the Company.